-The IKEA STYRBAR button is slightly larger than its little brother Ikea TRADFRI E1743 push button.
-But it also offers a few more functions and - due to the two AA batteries used - a longer battery life.
+The IKEA STYRBAR push-button is slightly larger than the little brother of the Ikea TRADFRI E1743 push button.
+However, it also offers a few more functions and - thanks to the two AA batteries used - a longer battery life.

-In addition to the simple on and off buttons (where long button presses are also evaluated), the button also has two "left and right" buttons.
+In addition to the simple on and off buttons (where long button presses are also evaluated), the push-button also has two "left and right" buttons.

 For example, it is very easy to switch and dim a lamp.
-If you use all combinations cleverly, you can also switch up to eight lamps or loads.
+If you make clever use of all the combinations, you can also (re)switch up to eight lamps or loads.

 How to integrate the button into your Node Red instance is described in the following article.

 I know the following notes are always kind of annoying and seem unnecessary.
 Unfortunately, many people who knew "better" have lost eyes, fingers or other things due to carelessness or injured themselves.
 Data loss is almost negligible in comparison, but even these can be really annoying.
 Therefore, please take five minutes to read the safety instructions.
 Because even the coolest project is not worth injury or other trouble.

 The links to online shops listed here are so-called affiliate links.
 If you click on such an affiliate link and make a purchase via this link, Nerdiy.de will receive a commission from the relevant online shop or provider.
 The price does not change for you.
 If you make your purchases via these links, you support Nerdiy.de in being able to offer other useful projects in the future. 🙂

 Before you start this article, you should have prepared a Raspberry Pi so that it can be reached via the network and controlled via SSH.
 Of course, zigbee2mqtt and Node Red should also be installed and configured.

 - RaspberryPi – setup for nerdiys!